Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 15,000 Shares of Stock

-Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of Salesforce stock in a transaction that occurred on Wednesday, December 13th.
-The shares were sold at an average price of $256.96, for a total transaction of $3,854,400.00.
-Following the sale, the chief executive officer now owns 14,606,166 shares in the company, valued at approximately $3,753,200,415.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the stock in a transaction that occurred on Tuesday, December 19th.
+The shares were sold at an average price of $264.98, for a total transaction of $3,974,700.00.
+Following the sale, the chief executive officer now directly owns 14,546,166 shares of the company’s stock, valued at approximately $3,854,443,066.68.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.

 Marc Benioff also recently made the following trade(s):